lambdamikel/Busch-2090/README.md

 The current version of the Microtronic Emulator is called the "Micotronic Next Generation", and it comes as a PCB.
 It features many improvements over the original; i.e., SDcard-based file storage, 2095 emulation, a DS3231 battery-buffered real time clock (RTC),  a big display with different display modes that facilitate machine code learning by means of a mnemonics display / dissassembler mode, sound output, a larger number of built-in ``PGM`` ROM programs including some fun games such as the Lunar Lander, and much more.
 It also has the 4 digital inputs (DIN ports) and 4 digital outputs (DOT ports) of the original, the 1 Hz Clock signal output, and an analog input (which is currently not used by the firmware).

-Compared to the original, the Next Generation Microtronic add 8 additional function keys; from left to right, top to bottom these are:
+The Next Generation Microtronic has an additional 8 function keys.
+From left to right, top to bottom, these are:

 - ``LEFT, RIGHT``: in RUN mode, these are used for changing the display mode.
 The buttons are also used for cursor navigation when creating an SDcard file name when saving a program to SDcard.